keerthik/keerthik.github.io/content/essays/2412_beingonline/index.md

 I will give you a summary of documentation for adding content or changing the site, locally testing your changes, and basic administration.

-I will logs of everything I did in this process in case you wanted to learn from it.
+I will give you logs of everything I did in this process in case you wanted to learn, replicate, or share.

 I will point to official source documentation for all services and technology used wherever relevant in the above.